splayemu/metalsmith-preprocess/README.md

         └── preprocess.js
 ```

-Each preprocess.js exports functions of two types:
+Write each preprocess.js file to export functions of either type:

 ```javascript
 // function asyncLoad is the default function name, but can be changed with options.